-Unfortunately, under the Environmental Protection and Biodiversity (EPBC) Act, dogs are not permitted in Commonwealth National Parks.
+Unfortunately, under the Environment Protection and Biodiversity Conservation (EPBC) Act, dogs are not permitted in Commonwealth National Parks.

 Guide dogs, hearing dogs and assistance dogs may be brought into the park. but must be kept on a leash not more than three metres long.

 Can I fly my drone in Kakadu?